Theodore Bruce: History

 Theodore Bruce was born in Leeds, Yorkshire, a son of William Bruce, a large woollens manufacturer.
 A grandfather, Edward Baines, was the proprietor of the Leeds Mercury and member of the House of Commons for Leeds.

 He came to Australia with his parents in 1852, and shortly after his arrival commenced his elementary education at J. L. Young's Adelaide Educational Institution, followed by St Peter's College.
 His first employment was at a station in the far north of the South Australia, then in 1862 he joined Randolph Isham Stow in the law firm of Stow & Bruce, followed around 1872 by the National Bank of Adelaide, which required him to travel around the north of the State, during which time he became an expert horseman.

 His father, son of a Congregationalist minister in Wakefield, Yorkshire set up as a merchant in Adelaide in 1852 and retired in 1863, returned to England in 1876, and died at Ilkley in 1893, aged 96.
 His mother died in 1890.

 In 1878 or 1880 he started an auctioneering business with old school-friend George S. Aldridge, later chairman of the Stock Exchange.
 They founded a brewery in Broken Hill, which Bruce managed, then in 1888 sold to the South Australian Brewing and Wine and Spirit Company.
 The partnership was dissolved in 1889, and Bruce continued as auctioneer on his own, with offices in the Old Exchange, Pirie street.
 He became a member of the Adelaide Stock Exchange.
-The business continues under his name to this day.
+The business continues under his name to this day, now in its fifth generation of family ownership.
+It is currently chaired by James Bruce AM, great-grandson of the founder, who was awarded a Member of the Order of Australia in 2014 for significant service to the arts in South Australia and to the community as a supporter of youth and cultural associations.
+In 2026 the business rebranded from Theodore Bruce Auctioneers & Valuers to the simplified trading name Theodore Bruce, maintaining full continuity of ownership and family lineage.

+Contemporary operations

+Theodore Bruce is Australia's oldest continuously operating auction house, having traded since 1878.

+Since 2013, the auction house has conducted the annual Sydney Airport Lost Property Auction, raising more than $1.9 million for charitable causes.

+In 2013 the auction house conducted a sale at Motorclassica, Melbourne, at which a 1968 Lamborghini Miura P400 sold for AUD$750,000 and a 1947 Holden Prototype Number 4 sold for AUD$662,000, both described as believed to have set world record prices at the time.

+The auction house has been formally recognised by the World Records Union as the oldest family-run auction house in Oceania.